>

 When should I apply?

-For 2025, please contact us as soon as possible so that we can arrange a visit and a time for your assessment interview.
-For 2026 entry, we recommend applying early in Year 11 to secure your preferred subjects.
+For 2026, please contact us as soon as possible so that we can arrange a visit and a time for your assessment interview.
+The sooner you get in touch, the sooner we can secure your preferred subjects.

 Still have questions?